Skip to main content

 // Print output of Scrcpy server

-void client.stdout.pipeTo(
+void client.output.pipeTo(

 new WritableStream<string>({